Our mission is to provide youth with the opportunity to expand their equine knowledge, enhance their horsemanship skills and make new friends.

 or email us at

-The annual camp known as, Horse & Pony Camp, began in 1971 with the Dubuque County Trailblazers 4-H Club.
-In the summer of 2014, it was decided to form a new non-profit organization that would take over the responsibility of managing this summer youth camp.
+The annual camp known as, Horse & Pony Camp, began in 1969 and was held for two years in Galena, IL.
+In 1971, the camp was moved to the Dubuque County Fairgrounds and renamed the Dubuque County Trailblazers 4-H Horse & Pony Camp.
+The camp closed in 2013 and in the summer of 2014, it was decided to form a new non-profit organization that would take over the responsibility of managing this summer youth camp.
 The Eastern Iowa Horse & Pony Camp, Inc. (EIHPC) was formed.
-Our current members are Rodney Carroll, Matt King, Ben Urbain, Shawn Strief, Sue Manternach, Jessica Hingtgen, Katie Kotz, Jason Burke, and Nick Meyer.
-We are honored to carry on the rich tradition and history of the “Old Horse and Pony Camp”.
+Camp was held from 2015-2019 in Dubuque and moved to our new location, the Great Jones County Fairgrounds, in 2021.
+We are honored to carry on the rich tradition and history of the “Old Horse and Pony Camps”.

 Iowa Code Chapter 673